Guggenheim Abu Dhabi

-The Guggenheim Abu Dhabi is a planned art museum, to be located in Saadiyat Island cultural district in Abu Dhabi, United Arab Emirates.
+The Guggenheim Abu Dhabi is a planned art museum under construction in the Saadiyat Island cultural district in Abu Dhabi, United Arab Emirates.
 Upon completion, it is planned to be the largest of the Guggenheim museums.
 Architect Frank Gehry designed the building.
 After announcing the museum project in 2006, work on the site began in 2011 but was soon suspended.
-A series of construction delays followed; the museum is expected to be completed in 2025.
+A series of construction delays have followed.

 The museum is part of a larger complex of arts and cultural institutions on Saadiyat Island intended to appeal to international tourists.
 The museum's collection is expected to focus on modern and contemporary art from West Asia, North Africa and South Asia.

 Early history

 On July 8, 2006, the city of Abu Dhabi, capital of the United Arab Emirates, announced it had signed an agreement with the Solomon R. Guggenheim Foundation in New York City to build a 30000 m2 Guggenheim Museum on Saadiyat Island.

 The Guggenheim stated in 2008 that "Abu Dhabi's Tourism Development & Investment Company ... will own the museum", while "[t]he Guggenheim Foundation will establish and manage" its program.
 William Mack, Chair of the Solomon R. Guggenheim Foundation, said: "It is with a keen sense of historical precedent and with an abiding commitment to cultural exchange as a bridge to international understanding that the foundation enters into this agreement to establish a Guggenheim museum in Abu Dhabi."
 Abu Dhabi's then crown prince, later president of the UAE and ruler of Abu Dhabi, Mohammed bin Zayed Al Nahyan, indicated that the "signing represents the determination of the Abu Dhabi Government to create a world-class cultural destination for its residents and visitors.